DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 1. Build modified KernelShark in KS_fork directory (CMakeLists.txt files are provided).
    Instructions are in the README in KS_fork.
 2. Build plugins in their directories (CMakeLists.txt files are provided).
-Instructions are in user documentations (Czech in SurveyPaper thesis.pdf file, English in English user documentations).
+Instructions are in user documentations (Czech in SurveyPaper/thesis.pdf file, English in English user documentations, which are either in KS_fork/Modifications or in plugins' directories).
    Czech documentation is more up to date, so reading the thesis file is suggested.

 As for usage: